Rosenberg's monitor: Description

 Like most other monitor lizards, these are fast-moving predators with long tails, stout limbs and clawed feet.
-They resemble the closely related and widespread sand goanna Varanus gouldii, to which they were previously allied as a subspecies, but distinguished by darker coloration overall, especially the markings at the tail tip and underside and the distinct black banding at the back and neck.
+They resemble the closely related and widespread sand goanna (Varanus gouldii), to which they were previously allied as a subspecies, but distinguished by darker coloration overall, especially the markings at the tail tip and underside and the distinct black banding at the back and neck.

 Dull and vaguely defined yellow stripes appear across most of the tail's length, sometimes interrupting the blackish colour of its end.

 The feet and limbs are also very dark, and spotted with a creamy or brownish colour.
 The dark tone at the head is marked with yellow dots above the mouth, and the yellowish cream background colour of the underside displays a blackish reticular pattern.

 The largest specimens are those found at Kangaroo Island, near the coast of South Australia, these are also darker than those on the mainland and possess a greater number of scale rows at the ventral side.

-Fat layers in V. rosenbergi constitute around 7.6% of body weight, allowing energy reserves to be stored throughout the body and tail.
+Fat layers in Rosenberg's monitor constitute around 7.6% of body weight, allowing energy reserves to be stored throughout the body and tail.

 This monitor can reach a length of 1.5 metres.
 It is dark gray with yellow and white spotting and black bands on its body and all the way down the tail.
 The juvenile is tinged with orange.

 The comparative ratio of head and body lengths between the sexes, often evident in the monitor subgenus Odatria, is not easily discernible in this species and their subgenus Varanus.

 Behaviour

-Reproductive behaviour, including guarding of nest sites, extends over a four-month period of a sexually active adult's year.
-Rosenberg's monitors mate over a 12-day period in January.
-In February and March, the female digs into an active termite mound, creating a spherical nest chamber beneath the hardened shell—found under the loose outer layer of the mound—by collapsing the internal structure of tunnels and chambers.
-The depth of the monitor's nest is around 700 millimetres, taking the parent several days to complete, the thickness of the termitarium's cemented shell is approximately 140 mm and the overlying friable surface 100 mm.
-The species lays a brood of up to 14 eggs, then redeposits the excavated material to cover her entry; the termites reform the shell of their mound over the course of several days.

-Incubation periods of V. rosenbergi broods are around seven months, or longer at Kangaroo Island, which is regarded as an extended period when compared to other squamates and may be a response to the cooler climate of its range.